How to Integrate Salesforce and SAP using BRF Integrator.

 Salesforce: responsible for triggering requests.

-Heroku: responsible for consuming SAP and returning data to Salesforce.
+BRF Integrator and Heroku: responsible for consuming SAP and returning data to Salesforce.

 How Integration Works